joshrotenberg/mdbook-lint/CONTRIBUTING.md

 - Examples of how it would be used
 - Any implementation ideas

+## Project Conventions

+Please follow our established conventions:

+- **Naming**: See [CONVENTIONS.md](CONVENTIONS.md) for branch, commit, and code naming standards
+- **Labels**: Use appropriate GitHub labels when creating issues and PRs
+- **Documentation**: Keep it simple, factual, and helpful

 ## Community

 - Be respectful and constructive
 - Help others learn and contribute
 - Ask questions in issues or discussions
+- Follow conventional commit and branch naming

 Thank you for contributing to mdbook-lint!